ibbles/LearningUnreal/Niagara Fluids.md

 ## Pre Simulation Stage

+### Buoyancy

+A simple buoyancy-like effect can be made by adding a velocity to all cells in the grid.
+This should be done in the pre simulation stage because it is not something that is iterated but set directly.

 ## Simulation Stage

 A bunch of simulation-related [[Niagara Module]]s are included with the engine.
-You can find many (all?) of them under the Grid 3D group that opens when clicking the + button next to the simulation stage name.
+You can find many of them under the Grid 3D group that opens when clicking the + button next to the simulation stage name.
+Some, such as Dissipate Float, are found under Grid 2D.
+Not sure how to determine if a Grid 2D [[Niagara Module]] also works with a 3D grid.

+The output from one module can be passed to the input of another.
+To do this bind the parameter of the second module to the write parameter of the first module.
+The write parameters are hidden in the Selection panel by default.
-With a [[Niagara Module]] selected select Selection panel > dashed down arrow button > Show Parameter Writes to see where the output of a particular module is written.
+To unhide them, with a [[Niagara Module]] selected select Selection panel > dashed down arrow button > Show Parameter Writes to see where the output of a particular module is written.
 This is often not back to the grid cell value that was read, but instead to some temporary storage.
 Often named OUTPUT .
 MODULE NAME .
 Output Value Name.